srbouffard/pfe-products/README.md

 ---

+## 📂 Repository Structure

+Here is a breakdown of the key files and directories in this project:

+* `README.md`: You are here!
+This file provides the main overview of the project.
+* `CONTRIBUTING.md`: Detailed instructions on how to add or update product definitions.
+* `/products/`: Contains all the product definition YAML files, with one file per product.
+This is the core data of the repository.
+* `/docs/`: Contains templates and configuration (`conf.py`) for generating the documentation pages.
+* `/scripts/`: Holds the Python script (`build_product_pages.py`) responsible for converting the YAML data into documentation files.
+* `/.github/workflows/`: Defines the GitHub Actions CI/CD pipeline that automates the entire documentation generation and PR creation process.
+* `.gitignore`: Specifies which files and folders should be ignored by Git.

+---

 ## 🚀 How to Contribute

 We encourage all team members to help keep this information current!
 The process is simple and follows standard Git practices.